brainhack-school2020/abide-fmri/README.md

 ### Team Project Management

 We all shared a common interest in making our project as reproducible as possible.
-This goal meant creating a transparent, collaborative workflow that could be tracked at any time by anyone.
+This goal involved creating a transparent, collaborative workflow that could be tracked at any time by anyone.
 To achieve this objective, we utilized the many features that GitHub has to offer, all of which you can see in action at our shared repository [here](https://github.com/brainhack-school2020/abide-fmri).
-* **Branches:** used to simultaneously on our own parts and then push changes to the master branch
+* **Branches:** used to work simultaneously on our own parts and then push changes to the master branch
 * **Pull requests:** created when making changes to the master branch
 * **Issues:** used to communicate with each other and keep track of tasks
 * **Tags:** used to keep issues organized